eclipse-archived/codewind-docs/docs/_documentations/remote-configuring.md

 order: 1
 ---

-## Configuring Codewind remote
+# Configuring Codewind remote

-To securely configure Codewind remote, do the following steps.
+To use Codewind remote, configure your system by following these steps.

+## Prerequisites
+- Install your preferred IDE on your local machine.
+For more information about installing Eclipse, see [Getting started with Codewind for Eclipse](mdteclipsegettingstarted.html), or for more information about installing VS Code, see [Getting started with Codewind for VS Code](mdt-vsc-getting-started.html).
+- Ensure you have access to the Codewind CLI `cwctl`.
+To access the Codewind CLI... (**where???**)

+## Procedure

+To securely configure Codewind remote there are two options, configuring Kubernetes for Docker Desktop, or configuring a Cloud deployment that does not have an Ingress NGINX controller, for example, OpenShift.

+### Configuring Kubernetes for Docker Desktop

-1. If you are using Kubernetes for Docker Desktop, validate you have an ingress controller installed on your cluster by typing the following command: [Mark to supply]
+1. Validate you have an ingress controller installed on your cluster by typing the following command: [Mark to supply]

+   If you are developing on Windows [get map local address from Mark]

    If you do not have an ingress controller, install one using the following commands:
    - `kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/master/deploy/static/mandatory.yaml`
    - `kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/master/deploy/static/provider/cloud-generic.yaml`

-   If you are developing on Windows [get map local address from Mark]

-   If you are on OpenShift, you must provide the ingress in the `cwctl install remote \` command during installation.

-2. If you are using using Kubernetes for Docker Desktop, create the remote deployment by entering the following `cwctl` command:
+2. Create the remote deployment by entering the following `cwctl` command:
    `cwctl install remote \`
      `--namespace {your_namespace}  \`
      `--kadminuser admin \`